Blu-ray Review: The Awakening (2011)

 (*Spoilers*) The ghost actually doesn’t work very well – at least not for me.
 While for certain reasons Florence can see him clearly (so clearly that she doesn’t realize he is a ghost), he’s also continuously visible in scenes with other characters and although Murphy claims that he was careful to make sure that overheard conversations with the ghost would “make sense” to other characters who would only be hearing Florence’s side, this isn’t very convincing.
 In fact, when she bares her heart to the ghost about her dead fiance and the way she treated him and this is overheard by Mallory from outside the room, her monologue would seem very bizarre if, as Mallory would think, she was alone in the room.
 This awkwardness may simply be a result of Murphy’s impatience with genre conventions, and the climactic revelations about Florence’s own past play more convincingly as manifestations of her own liberated memory than as actual spectral events.

-And yet, while the film lacks the creepy thrills of, say, Andrés Muschietti’s Mama, it has a deeper and more resonant impact because of the psychological richness of the material, harking back to the literary chills of James and Jackson.
+And yet, while the film lacks the creepy thrills of, say, Andrés Muschietti’s Mama (2013), it has a deeper and more resonant impact because of the psychological richness of the material, harking back to the literary chills of James and Jackson.

 *

-The extras: The disk is loaded with almost 2 ½ hours of extras, most of them interview-based.
-Director and co-writer Nick Murphy obviously enjoys talking about his work: there’s a selection of brief deleted scenes which are stretched out to 28:13 by his lengthy introductions, explaining their context and his reasons for removing them, plus a 19:28 additional interview about his reasons for making the film.
+The disk is loaded with almost 2½ hours of extras, most of them interview-based.
+Director and co-writer Nick Murphy obviously enjoys talking about his work: there’s a selection of brief deleted scenes which are stretched out to 28:13 by his lengthy introductions, explaining their context and his reasons for removing them, plus an additional interview (19:28) about his reasons for making the film.

 A Time For Ghosts (24:46) features interviews with Murphy, Hall, and West as well as Juliet Nicholson, author of a book about post-WW1 social trauma, and Alan Murchie, chairman of The Ghost Club, discussing the impact of the years of mass death which form the film’s backdrop.
 Anatomy of a SCREAM (17:12) features the director, his three stars, producer David Thompson and Murchie again discussing their belief – or disbelief – in ghosts.
 Behind the Scenes (36:02) is a collection of interviews about the actual shooting of the film, while Anatomy of a Scene: Florence & the Lake (15:16) looks at the logistics of shooting a scene involving actors being plunged into very cold water for a pivotal scene.